 The Robot Controller cannot start running from Battery Backup power only.
-It requires Main power connected at the required voltage to initially power on.
-If Main is lost and a link with an OI had been established, the RC will continue to operate with only Battery Backup power for approximately 3.5 minutes before it automatically turns itself off.
-If Main is lost but a link was never established with an OI, the RC will continue to run until the Battery Backup power is exhausted, or until the RESET button is pressed.
+It requires Main Power connected at the required voltage to initially power on.
+If Main is lost and a link with an OI connected to an Arena Controller had been established, the RC will continue to operate with only Battery Backup power for approximately 4 minutes before it automatically turns itself off.
+If Main Power is lost under any other condition, the RC will continue to operate with only Battery Backup power for approximately 4 seconds or until the RESET button is pressed.
+This is to ensure maximum Backup Battery life.